glenn-fung/arc/_pages/misc.md

 ---
-title: "Research"
+title: "Miscellaneous"
-layout: categories
 permalink: /misc/
-author_profile: true
 ---

 Would be available in the future!
-Miscellaneous